Pay off several cards

 - Set up the new card:Add a card with Balance $5,000, APR 22.99 (the post-promo rate), Min payment $25 (or check Auto-calculate minimum).
 In More options, set Intro APR 0, Intro months 15, Transferred amount $5,000, Transfer fee 3.

-- Decide your monthly payment:To clear the $5,150 inside the 15-month window you need roughly $343 per month.
-Lower than that and a balance survives into month 16, where the regular 22.99% APR starts accruing.
+- Decide your monthly payment:To clear the $5,150 inside the 15-month window you need about $344 per month total ($25 minimum plus roughly $319 extra).
+Pay less and a balance survives into month 16, where the regular 22.99% APR starts accruing.

 - Compare against doing nothing:Run the same setup with Intro months = 0 (no promo) and the transfer fee removed.
 The total-interest delta is what the offer is actually worth to you, after the fee.